usc-isi-i2/table-linker/tlu.md

 **Options:**
 - `-c a`:  column name with ranking scores
 - `-k {number}: default, k=1. recall is calculated considering candidates with rank upto k
+- `--tag: a tag to use in the output file to identify the results of running the given pipeline

 **Examples:**